MGTheTrain/azure-blob-storage-sample/README.md

 ## Summary

-Repository demonstrating how to interface (up- and download blobs) with public Azure Storage Account Services with Rust and required third-party crates.
+Repository demonstrating how to manage blobs in public Azure Storage Account Services container with Rust and required third-party crates.

 ## References